Last updated on July 23rd, 2019 at 09:26 am

-If you are planning to get year end tax relief, consider the SRS contribution and CPFSA top up schemes.
+If you are planning to get year end tax relief, consider the SRS contribution and CPFSA top up (RSTU – retirement sum top up) schemes.

-I get questions on these schemes frequently and I’ll share with you 5 quick conclusions.
+I get questions on these schemes frequently and here are 5 quick conclusions.

 What are the differences between the CPFSA top up and SRS contribution?